 The story of these bravas dates back to the summer of 2010, when co-owner Juan Carlos Iglesias took home some baked potatos left over in the kitchen.
 He liked them so much he decided to put them on the menu accompanied by 'alioli' and none other than the bravas sauce made by his partner Albert Adrià.
 Now these are the star tapa of the place, ranked number 1 by the customers themselves.
 Mild, lovely, nothing excessive, these are undoubtedly the most different type of bravas on this list.
 When you go, make sure to try the beef oxtail burger and the croquettes.
 You'll be back.

-A word of advice from chef Jordi Vilà: when it comes to patatas bravas, half the texture battle is won potato and fridge are never introduced, otherwise the starch will change the texture.
-In the Fàbrica Moritz they've developed two kinds of bravas: ours and theirs.
-Ours, Catalan style, are topped with 'alioli' and spicy oil; Theirs, Madrid style, come with the classic combo of mayonnaise and spicy tomato sauce.
+A word of advice from chef Jordi Vilà: when it comes to patatas bravas, half the texture battle is won when potato and fridge are never introduced, otherwise the starch will change the texture.
+In the Fàbrica Moritz they've developed two kinds of bravas: 'ours' and 'theirs'.
+Ours, Catalan-style, are topped with 'alioli' (garlic mayonnaise) and spicy oil; theirs, Madrid-style, come with the classic combo of mayonnaise and spicy tomato sauce.
 Not to play favourites, but going by taste alone, we have to say we prefer the texture and the smooth contrast of ours.

 This burger joint, big sister to the popular El Filete Ruso, opened with the aim of offering quality 100% beef burgers in New York–style environs and out-of-this-world sides.
 Enter the punch-packing bravas, which are subjected to three different cooking stages (sear-boil-sear) and are accompanied by a spicy tomato sauce with a thousand nuances, from Tabasco to cayenne, and a very reliable 'alioli'.
 For those who aren't afraid to show their feelings in public.